Typing Math in Microsoft Word

 When a Word document contains math content, JAWS occasionally skips over some of the math content when reading continuously in “Say All” mode; the reading of math content is more reliable when you navigate line-by-line in JAWS with the down arrow instead.

-To learn more about using the Math Viewer, visit Freedom Scientific's webpage on Accessing Math Content with JAWS and Fusion, and look for the section entitled “Studying Equations in the Math Viewer.”
+To learn more about using the Math Viewer, refer to the section entitled “Studying Equations in the Math Viewer” on Freedom Scientific's webpage Accessing Math Content with JAWS and Fusion.

 Note: If you get a script error while trying to use the Math Viewer, visit Freedom Scientific's technical bulletin to fix script errors in the Math Viewer.